The Getting Things Done Workbook Study Group Cohort #2 is scheduled to start on June 12th! Join us!

 Week 0 | GTD Basics, Assessment & Commitment

-We will start you off with an overview of the Getting Things Done (GTD) methodology.
-You’ll also start with an assessment of your current GTD skills.
-We’ll also cover the program, review the 10 moves, and the next 11 weeks together.
+Before our first live session, we will start you off with an overview of the Getting Things Done (GTD) methodology.
+Optionally, you can take an assessment of your current GTD skills.
+We’ll also cover the program, review the 10 moves, and the next 10 weeks together.

 Week / Move 1 | Capture All Your Incoming Paper into One In-tray